Toufa7/Philos/README.md

 Let's use the given figure as areference to understand the problem exactly.

+# Why do we need mutex ?

+The use of mutex lock or unlock is firstly to protect the shared ressources , and to ensure that there's an update of the shared varible

+Example :

+Imagine that there are some tickets to sell.
+We can simulate a case where many people buy the tickets at the same time: each person is a thread to buy tickets, so Obviously we need to use the mutex to protect the tickets because it is the shared resource.

 Arguments passed to our program:

     ./Philosophers number_of_philosophers time_to_die time_to_eat time_to_sleep